 - Learning how to hit deadlines

 - Show respect to those they do not know

 - Earn compensation from people they have never met

 As important as a summer job is for teens, it can also be quite dangerous.
 Many teens will work in the food service industry, where there are lunch meat slicers, knives, and other industrial machines that can cause injury.
 Teens might also suffer slip and fall accidents at work, get into an accident while delivering for their pizza shop, or get hurt by an object that falls from a shelf they are stocking in the grocery store.
 It’s vital that you speak with your teen about staying safe at work and always paying attention to what they are doing.

 Schedule a Consultation with an Attorney Today

 Has your teen been injured at their summer job?
 Is there issues surrounding your teen’s employment with a seasonal workplace?
 If so, it’s time to speak with an experienced workers’ compensation attorney in Florida.
-Call the trusted team from the office of Scott J. Sternberg & Associates, P.A. at 561-687-5660 or complete the contact form and a member of the firm will reach out to you in a timely manner.
+Call the trusted team from the office of Sternberg / Forsythe, P.A. at 561-687-5660 or complete the contact form and a member of the firm will reach out to you in a timely manner.